 Founded in September 1964, shortly after the foundation of Lancaster University itself, the Department of Physics' world-class research and teaching is grounded in a rich history.

 In December 1963, the University announced that Professor Roland Dobbs of Cambridge would be the first Head of the Department of Physics.
-His vision was to develop the newly formed department into one of the leading Physics departments in the country – a vision that has been achieved, as can be seen from our position in The Guardian League Tables as 2nd in the UK.
+His vision was to develop the newly formed department into one of the leading physics departments in the country – a vision that has been achieved, as can be seen from our position in UK league tables.

 The 1970s and 80s were a period of consolidation for Lancaster.
 This period saw the introduction of combined degree schemes with other subjects such as philosophy and environmental science, as well as the construction of new laboratories for research and teaching.
 A number of new lecturers were also introduced as part of the “new blood” scheme, many of whom had interdisciplinary research interests which were seen to breathe new life into the Department.
 Newly formed research divisions were brought together under a common infrastructure, with teams of dedicated support workers being introduced.

 In the 1990s and early 2000s, this quiet growth and consolidation continued despite external pressures.
 Scientific subjects were under pressure at universities, with physics departments closing across the country.
 A debate took place in Lancaster regarding whether it should become an arts and social sciences institution, dropping technical subjects entirely.
 Fortunately, the Physics Department survived and continued to produce world-class research and teaching, with a community focus and friendly atmosphere.
 Teaching also underwent significant changes, with 4-year MPhys degrees being introduced, as well as the pioneering MPhys (USA) degree scheme, which was the largest such programme in the country.